BetterMuSeek

 Strings

-Strings play a crucial role in the setup of a 12-string guitar.
+Strings play a crucial role in setting up a 12-string guitar.
 Takamine 12-strings come from the factory equipped with D’Addario light gauge phosphor bronze sets (.010-.047).
-It is essential to stick to the recommended string gauge to ensure the proper tension on the neck.
+Sticking to the recommended string gauge ensures the proper tension on the neck.

-Attempting to install two sets of phosphor bronze 6-string sets (.012-.053) can lead to excessive tension, causing potential problems and damage to the guitar.
-Instead, it is advisable to use two extra-light six-string sets (.010-.047), resulting in a tension of 266.5 pounds, which is within a safe range.
+Attempting to install two sets of phosphor bronze 6-string sets (.012-.053) can lead to excessive tension, which can cause potential problems and damage to the guitar.
+Instead, it is advisable to use two extra-light six-string sets (.010-.047), which will result in a tension of 266.5 pounds, which is within a safe range.

-If you opt for strings from other manufacturers, it is important to check the combined tension of the set using two sets.
+If you opt for strings from other manufacturers, it is essential to check the combined tension of the set using two sets.

 For example, GHS Ultra Light Phosphor Bronze (.010-.046) exerts 232.6 pounds of tension, GHS Extra Light Thin-Core (.011-.046) exerts 243.6 pounds, and Elixir Extra Light Phosphor Bronze Nanoweb (.010-.047) exerts 270 pounds.